New York Truck Accident Lawyer

 Who is Liable in a Truck Accident?

 New York is a no-fault state.
 Under no-fault insurance, all injured truck accident victims will seek compensation from their own insurance providers unless the accident meets the definition of serious under state law.
 New York’s serious injury threshold states that if an accident causes a victim to sustain a serious, permanent, or disabling injury the victim will have the right to file a lawsuit outside of the state’s no-fault insurance system.
-If you have a broken bone, had a spinal cord injury, a brain injury, or permanent disfigurement, for example, you will be able to hold the negligent party responsible.
+If you have a broken bone, had a spinal cord injury, a brain injury, or permanent disfigurement, for example, you will be able to hold the negligent party responsible in a Westchester County personal injury lawsuit.

 The party liable for your truck accident during a fault-based lawsuit will depend on who or what caused the wreck.
 Most truck accidents name the trucking company as the responsible party.
 In the majority of cases, a trucking company will be responsible for its own negligence as well as that of its drivers and employees.
 Other liable parties may include the truck maintenance crew, cargo loading company, the owner of the truck, and potentially a truck part manufacturer.